thaisfreitas/mysite/_posts/2017-07-27-qd-Sft-1-ps-agil-c-sobreviver.md

 ---
 layout: post
-title: Thais Freitas, Software Quality - in a Post Agile Era How To Survive?"
+title: "Thais Freitas, Software Quality - in a Post Agile Era How To Survive?"
 date: 2017-07-27
 ---